 According to Smart Car, sales of EVs are expected to jump 50% in the next 7 years.
 That’s a lot of new EV drivers looking for somewhere to charge up.
 For those without garages of their own, or those on the go, EVs in public places will become more valuable.

-We know customers order more and stay longer when they’re charging their car, but restaurants also have the opportunity attract younger and wealthier clientele without making pricier improvements.
+We know customers order more and stay longer when they’re charging their car, but restaurants also have the opportunity to attract younger and wealthier clientele without making pricier improvements.

 Most restaurants serve similar food at similar prices.
 Why should a diner choose one over another?
 Give EV drivers an immediate reason to choose yours by installing electric vehicle driving stations.
 EV drivers are loyal to those who support environmental issues and show they think of the needs of EV drivers.
 In fact, restaurants, which often serve healthy food or minimize their carbon footprint, are particularly good matches for EV charging stations and send a consistent message to consumers.